JoeCastle/JoeBloggsV3/src/posts/junior-developer-guide/junior-developer-guide.md

 ## Final Thoughts

-Being a junior software developer is tough, but you're not alone.
-Every senior dev has been exactly where you are now.
-Stick with it, ask questions, build things, and learn a little every day.
+Starting your tech journey can feel overwhelming, but every senior dev has been where you are now.
+Focus on asking good questions, building in public, learning from mistakes, and applying these practical habits every day.

+Each small step compounds into real growth.
+Keep going.

 ---

-## Where to find me
+## Where to Find Me

 You can also follow me on <a href="https://github.com/JoeCastle" target="_blank" rel="noopener noreferrer">GitHub</a> or on my <a href="https://joecastle.co.uk" target="_blank" rel="noopener">Portfolio</a> for updates.